robbinch/travis-nix-proot/README.md

   # Setup Nix environment (from cache if possible) and nixpkgs-unstable channel
   # Among the directories created are:
-  #  - $HOME/travis-nix-proot.rootfs, this acts as / under proot
+  #  - $HOME/travis-nix-proot.rootfs, this contains /nix, /etc and other
+  #    directories used by Nix but not necessary for caching
   #  - $HOME/travis-nix-proot.cache, this is the only directory Travis needs to
   #    cache and contains /nix/store, profiles, etc
   - travis-nix-proot setup

 script:
-  # Run commands under the Nix environment (eg, to install BATS <https://github.com/sstephenson/bats>)
+  # Run commands under the Nix environment
+  # (eg, to install BATS <https://github.com/sstephenson/bats>)
   - travis-nix-proot nix-env -i bats

   # Run bats command in Nix environment on this project's tests
   - travis-nix-proot bats test.sh
+  # If test.sh is executable and starts with `#!/usr/bin/env bats`, it can be
+  # started directly with:
+  # - travis-nix-proot test.sh

 before_cache:
   # Run nix-collect-garbage in Nix environment to prune /nix/store